 - Think about your loved one’s wishes.

-If you are shopping for a loved one who has left instructions on the type of casket they would prefer then you will that information to guide you.
+If you are shopping for a loved one who has left instructions on the type of casket they would prefer, then you will have that information to guide you.
 Often this is not the case.
-Thinking about the personality and tastes of the person will help you narrow down your choices on casket material, linings, and trim.
-If you are buying for yourself, then think about what is important to you when it comes to how you would like to be memorialized.
+Thinking about the person’s personality and tastes will help you narrow down your choices on casket material, linings, and trim.
+If you are buying for yourself, then think about what is important to you regarding how you would like to be memorialized.